o0ragman0o/EmrifySC/SmartContracts/audit.md

 ### Contracts
 #### contract ERC20

-- [ ] Contract does not contain all state variable defined in ERC20 but contains only `totalSupply`.
+- [x] Contract does not contain all state variable defined in ERC20 but contains only `totalSupply`. redeclared `interface` in `0d0e88c`
-- [ ] `totalSupply` typed as `uint` alias.
+- [x] `totalSupply` typed as `uint` alias.
 Redeclare `totalSupply` as abstract getter instead of a state variable.
+Almost fixed in `0d0e88c`
 The contract is written in abstract should should declare the `totalSupply()` getter abstract instead of declare a state variable.
 The contract can then be declared as an `interface ERC20Interface`
-- [x] Use of `constant` for functions is depreciated replace `constant` with `view`.
-Fixed in 2137139 for functions referencing state variables
+- [x] Use of `constant` for functions is depreciated replace `constant` with `view`. for functions referencing state variables.
+Fixed in 2137139

+review 6
+- [ ] `totalSupply` has been redeclared as abstract function and contract declared as interface, however an uneccessarily and what I thought to be an improperly named return parameter `totalSupply` has been introduced and shaddows the function of the same name.
+This practice causes compiler warnings and breaks standard calling conventions by preventing the oppertunity for recursive calling.
+However, in reviewing the [standard ERC20 document](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md), it's noted that they also use shadow declarations for named return parameters.
+As it's improper (in the least) to have a 'standard' which causes compiler warnings, an issue has been raised against the standard itself.
+For the purpose of these contracts, there is no real issue raised however it is suggested that the naming of the return parameter be removed or changed to supress the compiler warning.

 ## Holder.sol